openconfig/gribi/doc/specification.md

 The response is reflected in `AFTResult.status` (see [x.y.z AFTOperation response](a_link)).

+### 4.1.11 gRIBI Entry Preference

+A device might learn routing information of the same destination from different protocols (e.g., static route, gRIBI, OSPF, BGP, etc.).
+In that case, the device by default should prefer gRIBI over other distributed routing protocols (e.g., OSPF, BGP, etc.), and should prefer static route over gRIBI.

+The preference is often indicated by different values (often known as Administrative Distance or Route Preference) in a network device OS.
+The values are locally significant to different device OS.
+This spec does not enforce the exact value that a device OS should assign to gRIBI protocol.

 ## 4.2 `Get`

 The `Get` RPC is a server streaming RPC for clients to retrieve the current set of installed gRIBI entries.
 The `Get` RPC is typically used for reconcilation between a client and a server, or for periodical consistency checking by clients.